CapitalData/Skylar/_posts/2020-04-04-introduction.md

 ---
 layout: post
-title: Justine Chia
+title: Skylar Chadwick
 ---

-JSkylar Chadwick is a Content Strategist for Austin Capital Data in Austin, Texas with a background in Biotechnology and children’s development.
+Skylar Chadwick is a Content Strategist for Austin Capital Data in Austin, Texas with a background in Biotechnology and children’s development.

 -----